Causal inference with misspecified exposure mappings: separating definitions and assumptions: Misspecified exposures

-The reason exposures are conventionally assumed to be correctly specified is because the construction of $\pocsexs{i}$ requires it.
-No function $\pocsexs{i} : \exall \to \Reals$ exists such that $\pocsexi{\exmi{\z}} = \poiz$ for all $\z \in \zall$ unless each exposure corresponds to a single, unique potential outcome.
-When this is not the case, so that $\poiz \neq \poi{\z'}$ and $\exmi{\z} = \exmi{\z'}$ for some assignments $\z, \z' \in \zall$, the exposure mapping is misspecified, and the conventional exposure effect is no longer well-defined.
-A solution must provide analogues of exposure-based potential outcomes that remain unambiguous even when the exposures are misspecified.
+It is not possible to construct a function $\pocsexs{i} : \exall \to \Reals$ such that $\pocsexi{\exmi{\z}} = \poiz$ when the exposures are misspecified.
+One alternative is to extend $\exall$ with more labels until the exposure mappings become correctly specified, which might require that $\abs{\exall} \approx \abs{\zall} = 2^n$.
+But, as noted in Section~\ref{sec:illustration}, this will generally not be a feasible or desirable solution.

-Let $\poexs{i} : \exall \to \Reals$ be a function such that $\poexie = \E{\poi{\Z} \given \exoi = \exe}$ where the expectation is taken over the design.
+A more productive alternative is to make the definition of the exposure effects robust to misspecification.
+We can achieve this by creating analogues of the exposure-based potential outcomes that remain unambiguous even when the exposures are misspecified.
+Let $\poexs{i} : \exall \to \Reals$ be a function such that $\poexie = \Es{\poi{\Z} \given \exoi = \exe}$, where the expectation is taken over the design.
 The interpretation of $\poexs{i}$ is essentially the same as for $\pocsexs{i}$.
-The function captures the expected potential outcome under each exposure for each unit, so $\poexi{\exe}$ is the potential outcome we expect to be realized when unit $i$ is assigned to exposure $\exe$.
+The function captures the expected potential outcome under each exposure for each unit, so $\poexi{\exe}$ is the potential outcome we expect to be realized when unit $i$ is assigned to exposure $\exe$ under the current design.
 A definition of an exposure effect under misspecification is now immediate.

-\begin{definition} The \emph{expected exposure effect} for exposures $\exea$ and $\exeb$ is
+\begin{definition} The expected exposure effect for exposures $\exea$ and $\exeb$ is

 \end{definition}